Six Campuses, One School

 ELC to Year 8

 The School’s newest campus follows Haileybury’s acclaimed academic program while enhancing learning opportunities through wide exposure to galleries, museums, universities and art precincts.
 The City Early Learning Centre operates from 7.30 am – 6.30 pm, five days a week and 50 weeks of the year.
 Classes are co-instructional up to Year 4.
 Girls and Boys Middle Schools have parallel facilities.
-From 2018, the Girls Middle School will be located on level 4 and the Boys Middle School will be located on level 5.
+The Girls Middle School is located on level 4 and the Boys Middle School is located on level 5.

 Senior School at City

-The Senior School (Years 9 to 12 by 2020) provides a close-knit School community within the larger structure of Haileybury.
+The Senior School provides a close-knit School community within the larger structure of Haileybury.
 Students have outstanding facilities within the vertical campus, including state-of-the-art science, art and technology classrooms.
 Students in Years 10 to 12 will have the option to spend time at Keysborough, where they can pick up extra subjects and participate in assemblies, House activities and sport.

 The 10-storey, 13,000 square-metre building has the capacity for over 750 students.
 Located directly opposite the beautiful Flagstaff Gardens, the campus is walking distance to both Flagstaff and Southern Cross Stations as well as the Docklands.
 The building itself houses 1,500 square metres of outdoor green recreation space on three terraces, an indoor running track, outstanding classroom facilities and specialist spaces for the creative and performing arts.